minio/docs/source/operations/monitoring/collect-minio-metrics-using-prometheus.rst

               static_configs:
               - targets: [minio.example.net]

-- Set the ``scrape_interval`` to an appropriate duration for your environment.
-  If you are scraping a large number of metrics, you may need to increase the ``scrape_interval`` to ensure the scraping operation completes before the next time period.
+- Select an appropriate ``scrape_interval`` value to ensure each scraping operation completes before the next one begins.
+  The recommended value is 60 seconds.

+  Some deployments require a longer scrape interval due to the number of metrics being scraped.
+  To reduce the load on your MinIO and Prometheus servers, choose the longest interval that meets your monitoring requirements.

 - Set the ``job_name`` to a value associated to the MinIO deployment.